 4. It's important to drink - but not too much, so smaller quantities of, say, water with squeezed lemon juice, or green tea, or a mild herb tea such as chamomile during the day, through the day, is ideal.

-Diet is - and remains - the physiological instrument of recovery because taken on board properly it helps quickly improve the detoxifying functions of the liver and the kidney (of the toxins of chemo).
+Diet is - and remains - the physiological instrument of recovery because it quickly helps to improve the detoxifying functions of the liver and the kidney of the toxins of chemo.

 Chicory, picked fresh is full of antioxidants.